SmartToolFactory/Flexible-Chat-Box/README.md

 This is a layout that uses SubcomposeLayout to find longest child and then remeasure again and set every child to this max width.
-There are 2 overloads of this Composable if you only need to use direct 2 children use
+There are 2 overloads of this Composable if you only need to use direct 2 children you can use which returns size of main component as `IntSize`

 ```
 fun SubcomposeColumn(
     modifier: Modifier = Modifier,